emre-02/portfolio/README.md

 #### Technical Skills: Python, SQL, Pandas, Seaborn, Matplotlib, Scikit-learn

 ## Education
-- Computer Programming | Adıyaman Unversty (_Aug 2019_)
+- Computer Programming | Adıyaman University (Aug 2019)

 ## About Me
 - I am a data-driven, analytical, and solution-oriented individual.
 Proficient in Python, I am adept at cleaning, transforming, and analyzing complex datasets.
 I have specialized in developing machine learning models, data visualization, and reporting.
 Additionally, my project management skills allow me to collaborate effectively with cross-functional teams and deliver successful projects.

 ## Work Experience
-**Frontend Developer @ Kilopi (_Mar 2023 - Sep 2023_)**
+**Frontend Developer @ Kilopi (Mar 2023 - Sep 2023)**
-- I have been actively involved in front-end development, design, and user experence optimzation of webpages using HTML and CSS.
+- I have been actively involved in front-end development, design, and user experience optimization of webpages using HTML and CSS.

-**Data Scientst @ Akriha Technology (_Nov 2023  - Present_)**
+**Data Scientist @ Akriha Technology (Nov 2023 - Present)**
-- I use artifcal intellgence in Image Processng in the field of Data Science and Machine learning and develop AI-supported solutons for products

-**Data Scientst - Co-Founder @ AIzmir HUB & LAB (_Dec 2024  - Present_)**
-- We produce products that can be beneficial to humanity in areas where artificial intelligence is used, such as Data Science, Machine Learning and Deep Learning, and many other technologies.
+- I utilize artificial intelligence in image processing within the fields of data science and machine learning.
+I train models using YOLO with Roboflow and integrate AI into autonomous marine vehicles by developing and training custom models.
+Additionally, I develop AI-powered solutions for various products.

 ## Projects
 ### Movie Recommendation System
 [Publication](https://github.com/emre-02/movie-recommendation-system)

 This project is a Streamlit application built using TF-IDF and Cosine Similarity to develop a content-based recommendation system.
-The system works on the [TMDB 5000](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata) Movie Dataset and recommends similar content to users.TF-IDF (Term Frequency-Inverse Document Frequency) matrix calculation,,Calculating similarity scores using Cosine Similarity,User-friendly experience with Streamlit interface,It has details such as a real-time recommendation system.
+The system works on the [TMDB 5000](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata) Movie Dataset and recommends similar content to users.
+TF-IDF (Term Frequency-Inverse Document Frequency) matrix calculation, Calculating similarity scores using Cosine Similarity, User-friendly experience with Streamlit interface, It has details such as a real-time recommendation system.

 ![Movie](https://i.hizliresim.com/786pb27.png)